nicsnet/petulant/README.md

 # caas

-A Clojure library designed to ... well, that part is up to you.
+Crealytics Authentication and Authorization Service.

+A 'micro service' designed to authenticate users returning a generated JWS token for authorization purposes.

 ## Usage